Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: First-Stage Strategy-Proofness

 \subsection{Unrestricted Manipulation}

+We now turn to the case where the manipulator gains awareness by looking at the projects already submitted for the first stage.

-For the case of U, let us start with the nomination rule.
-We first prove that it is immune to pessimistic manipulation when used with a strongly unanimous allocation rule.
+Let us start with the nomination rule.
+We will show that it is immune to pessimistic manipulation when used with allocation rules that are \emph{unanimous}, a new axiom we introduce below.